-Individual products have a SKU code that allows customers to easily tell the difference among them.
-While SKUs can be beneficial in terms of identifying products, having too many of them can lead to an overall complex business operation.
-Having too many products correlates with an overabundance of suppliers, data, people, analysis, machines, and storage space.
+Individual products have a SKU code that allows customers to easily tell the difference between them.
+While SKUs can be beneficial in terms of identifying products, having too many of them can lead to overall complex business operations.
+Too many SKUs correlates with an overabundance of suppliers, data, people, analysis, machines, and storage space.

-5 Steps to Reduce SKUs through SKU Rationalization
+6 Steps to Reduce SKUs through SKU Rationalization

-The 5 Steps in Reducing SKUs through SKU Rationalization include the following:
+The 6 Steps in Reducing SKUs through SKU Rationalization include the following:

 Benefits of SKU Rationalization

-Advanced Planning and Scheduling Software
+Advanced Planning and Scheduling (APS) Software

 - Synchronize supply with demand to reduce inventories

-- Provide company-wide visibility to capacity
+- Provide company-wide visibility to resource capacity

 - Enable scenario data-driven decision making